otvam/pypeec/docs/technical.md

 * Linux / Ubuntu 22.04 on x86/x64
 * Microsoft / Windows 10 21H2 on x86/x64
 * GPU / NVIDIA T4 Tensor GPU

+If you deploy PyPEEC on computing nodes, GUI libraries (Matplotlib, PyVistaQt, QtPy, PySide2) are not required.
+If you want to use PyPEEC with Jupyter, PyVista has to be installed with the optional Trame support.

 ## Optimization